JinFree/GrayscaleImageAugmentation/README.md

 ## How-to

-First clone the repository and prepare your own dataset.
+Prepare your own dataset.
 Data augmentation for object detection support for darknet annotation type.

+Clone this repository and edit the "Options.py" with respect to the corresponding path.